aether-machine/Oscilloplasm/README.md

 Almost complete schematics for complex dual analog oscillator in tradition of Buchla 258/259 with redesign from first principles for the digital age.
-For non-commercial use only, e.g. education, DIY, disrupting the NWO.
+For non-commercial use only, e.g. education, DIY, disrupting the NWO etc.

 Modulation oscillator is a self stablizing sine wave based around a trig identity.
 Basic sine wave (harmonic oscillator) equation is: